 NOTICE: This product is not USDA inspected and is offered only for veterinary (animal) use.
 It has not been approved for use in humans.
 Follow dosing guide on the bottle.
 May cause drowsiness.
 Reduce dosage if your pet turns into a sofa wort.

-100% of the profits (sales minus materials costs, shipping cost, and sales taxes paid to the state) goes to support the resident dogs of Piney Mountain Foster Care, an all volunteer run 501(c)(3) public charity canine rescue.
+100% of the profits (sales minus materials costs, shipping cost, and sales taxes which DO have to be paid to the state) goes to support the resident dogs of Piney Mountain Foster Care, an all volunteer run 501(c)(3) public charity canine rescue.
 EIN: 84-3593563

-Due to limited supply, we are currently limiting to one bottle per customer, per order.
+Due to limited supply, we are currently limiting to two bottles per customer, per order.